RedisLabs/redislabs-docs/content/stack/triggers-functions/_index.md

 ---
-Title: Triggers and Functions
+Title: Triggers and functions
-linkTitle: Triggers and Functions
+linkTitle: Triggers and functions
 description: Redis Stack adds JavaScript support for triggers and functions to Redis databases.
 weight: 60
 alwaysopen: false